Frequently Asked Questions

 - Answering Machine

 Typically, approximately 60% of our clients are in the small to medium sector.
 By this we mean clients with employees ranging from 10 to 150 people.
 The balance of our clients are larger clients employing from 150 employees to greater than 1,000 employees.
-There are no sectoral restrictions, we have clients who are hospitals, schools, factories, warehouses, shops, stores, professional firms etc.
+There are no sectoral restrictions, we have clients who are hospitals, schools, factories, warehouses, shops, stores, professional firms etc. Cost reduction clients are typically medium to large size, revenue clients are typically micro to SME size.

 Larger consultancies do not really do what we do, most of them might suggest particular categories which need more cost effective solutions but we actually deliver the solution and monitor that solution for the next 2 years.
 2/3rds of our clients are in the small to medium sector (approximately 10 to 150 employees) with the remaining clients being larger and sometimes up to several thousand employees.